How to Become a Psychologist

 The minimum educational requirement to become a psychologist in Alberta is a master's degree in psychology or educational psychology; however, many positions require a doctoral (PhD) degree, which is the minimum education requirement in most other provinces.
-Psychologists must be registered/licensed with their Canadian provincial regulatory body or American state psychology board.
+Psychologists must be registered/licensed with their Canadian provincial regulatory body or the Association of State and Provincial Psychology Boards.
 Typically, it will take four years to complete an undergraduate degree in psychology, one to two years for a master’s degree and, if required, another three to four years for a PhD.
-In most provinces/territories, you must pass a written Examination for Professional Practice in Psychology plus, in some instances, successfully complete oral examinations and/or board interviews.
-Also you will need to complete a period of supervised practical experience.
+In most provinces/territories, you must pass a written Examination for Professional Practice in Psychology and in some instances, successfully complete oral examinations and/or board interviews.
+You will also need to complete a period of supervised practical experience.
 Psychology is a diverse discipline.
 If you wish to specialize in a specific area of psychology, you may need additional training and experience.
-You will need to first complete a four year undergraduate degree in psychology followed by graduate studies.
-Most university graduate programs require a four year undergraduate degree as an entrance requirement.
-Here is AU's program information on our BA with a major in psychology (four years).
+You will need to first complete a four-year undergraduate degree in psychology followed by graduate studies.
+Most university graduate programs require a four-year undergraduate degree as an entrance requirement.
+See the Athabasca University Bachelor of Arts Major in Psychology.

 The next step would be to enter a graduate program in psychology.
 According to the Canadian Psychological Association Study of Psychology the most common graduate programs are in Industrial-Organizational Psychology, Experimental Psychology, Clinical Psychology, Counselling Psychology, Neuropsychology, Forensic or Correctional Psychology, Developmental or Child Psychology.